freelan-developers/teapot/docs/source/inside_the_party.rst

         return result

-Note that the function **must** always have first `builder` argument that will be valued with the current :class:`tea_party.builders.Builder` instance.
+Note that the function **must** always have first `builder` argument that will be valued with the current :class:`teapot.builders.Builder` instance.

 Fetchers
 ========

 :term:`Fetchers<fetcher>` are responsible for downloading or copying the source archives from a specified location.

-To define a new fetcher, just derive from :class:`tea_party.fetchers.base_fetcher.BaseFetcher`.
+To define a new fetcher, just derive from :class:`teapot.fetchers.base_fetcher.BaseFetcher`.

-.. autoclass:: tea_party.fetchers.base_fetcher.BaseFetcher
+.. autoclass:: teapot.fetchers.base_fetcher.BaseFetcher
     :members: read_source, do_fetch

 Here is an example with the built-in *file* fetcher: